-The End of KS1 Teacher Assessment Framework will be used to teacher assess whether children are working at, towards or at a greater depth within the expected national standard in Reading, Writing, Maths and Science.
-Reading and Maths national KS1 tests are also carried out in May to assess children’s depth of understanding and compare to schools nationally.
+The End of KS1 Teacher Assessment Framework will be used by teachers to assess whether children are working at, towards or at a greater depth within the expected national standard in Reading, Writing, Maths and Science.
+Reading and Maths national KS1 tests are also carried out in May to support this teacher assessment.
 Any children who did not meet the required Phonics standard in Y1 take the check again at the end of Y2.

 Multiplication Tables Check